GSA/digitalgov.gov/content/resources/advanced-accessibility.md

 deck: "An advanced approach to accessibility, including what to do, how to do it, and why it matters."
 summary: "An advanced approach to accessibility, including what to do, how to do it, and why it matters."

-# Redirects: enter the path of the URL that you want redirected to this page
-aliases:
-  - /resources/intro-accessibility
-  - /resources/introduction-accessibility

 # see all authors at https://digital.gov/authors
 authors:
   - toni-bonitto